 University of Wisconsin - Madison is among your top options if you're planning on studying Genetics.
 Placed in Madison, Wisconsin, this college is a logical final choice for students who enjoy the exhilaration of a substantial city.

 With 80.0% of the professors working full time, students will get a good amount of interaction with educators.For those who would like to keep going following their undergraduate degree, University of Wisconsin - Madison has grad programs available.
-If you're considering finding out more, you can see all of University of Wisconsin - Madison doing the best?
+In what areas is University of Wisconsin - Madison doing the best?
 Look into all the school's rankings.

 It's difficult to beat Iowa State University if you want to pursue Genetics as a major.
 Placed in Ames, Iowa, this college is a strong final choice for students who enjoy the thrills of a major city.